 What’s the best font for a CV?

-To help you make the right selection, we’ve also specified
+And to help you make the right choice, we’ve included:

 - whether each font is sans serif (straight) or serif (curly)